chtoucas/Narvalo.NET/docs/developer.md

 `BUILD` and `REVISION` are generated automatically:
 - Inside Visual Studio, we don't mind if the versions do not change between builds.
-- Continuous build or publicly released build should increment it.
+- Continuous build or publicly released build should increment them.

 We do not change the `AssemblyVersion` attribute when `PATCH` is incremented.

 ### How to customize the Assembly Version

 Remarks:
-- This is only mandatory for NuGet projects.
+- This is only mandatory for NuGet-enabled projects.
 - Test and sample projects do not have a version property file.

 In `src\Packaging`, create a version property file: `Narvalo.XXX.Version.props`: